LPDI-EPFL/masif_seed/README.md

 ## Description

-This repository contains the code for Masif-seed used in the paper [citation.bib].
+This repository contains the code for Masif-seed, used in the paper [citation.bib](citation.bib).

 ## Method overview